H-a-y-k/Hichess/README.md

 ### License
  - GNU v3.0

-There is no need to contribute to this project, but contributions to hichesslib are welcome.
+To contribute you can inform me about bugs if you find any.
+Contributions to hichesslib are welcome.